-When turning on the PC, booting to the Windows 11/10 desktop, the user may encounter the error “Windows Could Not Start the Windows Audio Service on Local Computer”, which leads to the loss of sound throughout the operating system.
+When turning on the PC and booting to the Windows 11/10 desktop, the user may encounter the error “Windows Could Not Start the Windows Audio Service on Local Computer”, which leads to the loss of sound throughout the operating system.
 In addition, the error can appear with different codes like 0x80070005, 1067, 1740 or 1079 when the user manually tries to start the Audio service.
-The error when the Windows Audio service could not start can appear due to corrupted system files, incorrect startup type, or account access rights.
+The error when the Windows Audio service could not begin can appear due to corrupted system files, incorrect startup type, or account access rights.

 1. Run Sound Troubleshooter

-Right-click on the sound (speaker) icon in the taskbar and select ” Troubleshoot “.
+Right-click the sound (speaker) icon in the taskbar and select ” Troubleshoot “.
 The Audio Diagnostic Wizard starts and tries to fix problems with the Audio service.

 2. Checking the integrity of the system

-Let’s run the built-in SFC and DISM tools, which will check and fix corrupted system files if any.
+Let’s run the built-in SFC and DISM tools, which will check and fix corrupted system files, if any.
 To do this, run a command prompt as administrator and enter the following commands in order, pressing Enter after each:

 sfc /scannow Dism /Online /Cleanup-Image /CheckHealth Dism /Online /Cleanup-Image /ScanHealth Dism /Online /Cleanup-Image /RestoreHealth

 If the Audiosrv process does not have full rights to perform its tasks, then the Windows Audio service will not start according to the rules of various programs that may use this service.